Divorce Recognized Legal Representation – Experienced & Understanding Services

 A contested divorce requires strong legal advocacy to protect your interests.
 A Knoxville divorce lawyer can represent you in negotiations, mediation, or court proceedings, ensuring that your voice is heard and your rights are safeguarded.

-Schedule a Consultation with Our Award-Winning Attorneys in Knoxville Today
+Schedule a Consultation with Our Award-Winning Divorce Attorneys in Knoxville Today

 At Menefee & Brown, P.C., we prioritize understanding your unique situation and tailoring our services to meet your specific needs.
-Our award-winning attorneys, recognized by the American Institute of Family Law, bring over 40 years of combined legal experience to provide personalized and experienced representation for you and your family.
+Our award-winning attorneys, recognized by the American Institute of Family Law, bring over 40 years of combined legal experience to provide personalized and attentive representation for you and your family.
+Our team is committed to providing a supportive and informative consultation process, helping you to clearly understand the legal landscape you are navigating, and setting you on the path toward a favorable resolution.

 What is the average cost of a divorce in TN?